fmetivier/GISCourseMaterial/README.md

 if you use python environments like anaconda or use the library managers of linux, the dependencies should be resolved by themselves upon installation of the main libraries (namely cartopy, mysqldb, sqlalchemy and pandas/geopandas).

-The scripts have been tested on computers running under  linux (Debian), windows, and various versions of MacOS.
+The scripts have been tested on computers running under  linux (Debian), Windows, and various versions of MacOS.

 The links inside the scripts are referenced with regard to the script so you need to reconstruct the working directory.
 Because Github is not a data repository you have to proceed in two steps